JestMeow/Bliding-Staf/README.md

             ```
             .noise fillPerlin <amplitude> <frequency> <seed> <weight_1> <block_1> <weight_2> <block_2> ... <weight_n> <block_n>
             ```
+            - Higher amplitude will give rough results while low amplitude gives smooth results.
+            - High frequency makes each "blob" appear more frequently while low frequency is the opposite.
+            - Seed can be anything.
+Can be used to seamlessly connect segments of noise.
             - This might seem weird that it uses weight, but the block weight depends on the range of the function.
             - Examples:
               ```